awsdocs/ec2-image-builder-user-guide/doc_source/toe-use-documents.md

 **Rules for steps**
 + The step name must be unique for the phase\.
 + The step must use a supported action \(action module\) that returns an exit code\.
-**Note**

   For a complete list of supported action modules, how they work, input/output values, and examples, see [Action modules supported by AWSTOE component manager](toe-action-modules.md)\.

 ## Component logging<a name="component-logging"></a>